At a Glance

 ✨Know the Technical Details

 Familiarise yourself with the technical drawings and work instructions relevant to the role.
-Being able to discuss how you would approach assembling electrical and mechanical components will show your understanding and readiness for the job.
+Being able to discuss specific assembly techniques, such as crimping and soldering, will show your understanding of the job requirements.

-Be ready to talk about your experience with visual inspections and functional testing.
+Be prepared to talk about your experience with visual inspections and functional testing.
 Highlight any previous roles where you ensured quality standards were met, as this is crucial for an Assembly Operator.

-Discuss your understanding of maintaining a clean and safe working environment.
-Companies value employees who prioritise safety, so share any relevant experiences or practices you follow to ensure workplace safety.
+Discuss your commitment to maintaining a clean and safe working environment.
+Companies value candidates who prioritise safety, so share examples of how you've adhered to safety protocols in past positions.